senimanjs/seniman/README.md

 # Seniman

-Seniman is a Node.JS web framework that enables your UI components to run on the server; synchronizing the latest UI state with the browser using custom binary protocol over WebSocket and a thin ~2KB browser runtime.
-Seniman uses familiar JSX syntax & state management APIs so you hit the ground running.
+Seniman is a server-driven UI framework that runs your UI components to run on the server, enabling your UI to operate without downloading your component & business logic code to the client.

+Seniman synchronizes the latest UI server state with the browser using a custom binary protocol over WebSocket and a thin ~2KB browser runtime, allowing fast-loading, low-latency user interfaces.

 ```js
 import { useState } from "seniman";